-The DiMarzio IGNO is a new humbucker pickup developed for Polyphia guitarist Scott LePage and in this post, we’re going to show you DiMarzio IGNO wiring for your guitar.
+In this post, we’re going to show you how to wire a DiMarzio IGNO for your guitar.
 This pickup features DiMarzio’s patented dual-resonance design and scatter-wound coils, and it uses Alnico 8 magnets for greater output.
+The DiMarzio IGNO is a new humbucker developed for Polyphia guitarist Scott LePage.

 The IGNO can be wired in many different ways, because of its four-colored lead wires and one bare wire, but this time we are going to focus on the most straightforward way.
 We hope that this will help you understand the pickup better and open up the other wiring options.

 Why are there so many wires?
 The first wire that we want to understand is the bare one.
 This is a shield wire, and it does not have a covering because it is not intended to carry any current.

 The shield wire is always grounded, and its primary purpose is to lead outside interference like radio frequencies away from the pickup and your amplifier.

 The remaining four wires are called conductors and they lead to the two coils.
 Each coil has one positive and one negative.
 Using a multimeter, you can run tests to help determine which wires lead to each coil.
 Since we are using a DiMarzio however, we can make it easy on ourselves and just look it up.
 For DiMarzio pickups, one coil uses Red and Black while the other uses Green and White (Fig 1).